ensariskin/Zero-RISC-V/digital/testbench/riscv_dv_tb/README.md

 # RV32I Core RISC-V DV Testbench

-This directory contains a modern SystemVerilog testbench for the RV32I core with Wishbone interfaces and execution tracing capability, designed for integration with RISC-V DV verification framework.
+This directory contains a SystemVerilog testbench for the RV32I core implementation with Wishbone bus interfaces and execution tracing capability.
+The testbench is designed for integration with the RISC-V DV verification framework.

 ## Features